 Was the preparation of multiple versions done by Florent Schmitt to fulfill a request on the part of other soloists who saw the potential for their instruments?
 Or did Durand et Cie., Schmitt’s longtime publisher, wish to increase its appeal to a significantly larger group of solo players?

 The answer isn’t clear.
 But what we do know is that the Légende remains far better-known in its saxophone incarnation.
-There have been several dozen commercial recordings of that version of the piece made – although nearly all of them with piano rather than orchestra.
+There have been several dozen commercial recordings of that version of the piece made – although nearly all of them are with piano rather than orchestra.

-By contrast, the viola version of the piece has been commercially recorded just once (a circa 1990 Cybelia recording with orchestra), while the violin version has had just one commercial recording as well – with piano instead of orchestral garb.
+By contrast, the viola version of the piece has been commercially recorded just once (a circa 1990 Cybelia recording with orchestra), while the violin version has had just one commercial recording as well – but with piano instead of orchestral garb.

 So, the new NAXOS recording with Chooi and the Buffalo Philharmonic is a premiere of sorts – and very welcome news.

-In March 2020, I had the opportunity to attend the BPO concerts that preceded the recording of the Légende, which were a highly effective performances and a huge hit with the audience.
+In March 2020, I had the opportunity to attend the BPO concerts that preceded the recording of the Légende, which were highly effective performances and a huge hit with the audience.
 Prior to those concerts, I was able to visit with violinist Nikki Chooi to ask him about his experience in preparing the piece for performance and recording.
 In addition, I wished to explore the similarities and differences between Schmitt’s three versions of the piece.
-So Janz Castelo, a veteran member of the BPO’s viola section who also knows the Légende, joined us in the interview.
+So Janz Castelo de Armas, a veteran member of the BPO’s viola section who also knows the Légende, joined us in the interview.